LIBERTY

 the requested relief run counter to the Federal Rule of Criminal Procedure 7

-(c)(3) declaration as amended in 2002 that “a citation’s omission is (not) a
+(c)(3) declaration as amended in 2002 that “a citation’s omission is (not)

-conviction” (hereafter the ‘Rule’) unless the judge, in his sole opinion,
+(hereafter the ‘Rule’) unless

-declares the omission works to “prejudice” the defendant?
-It does indeed.
-Prejudice is inherent when a defendant
+does indeed.
+Prejudice is inherent when a

-is not accused of violating a statute.
+defendant is not accused of violating a statute.

 There

-is NO court adjudication found prior to 2002 that has even considered the
+is NO court adjudication found prior to 2002 that has even considered the Rule’s

-Rule’s position acceptable, including the US v Hutcheson and Williams v US cases (supra) cited as
+position acceptable, including the US v Hutcheson

-supportive by the advisory committee during the establishment of the Rule.
-Not only is the Rule in irreconcilable
+committee during the establishment of the Rule.

-contrast with all court adjudication discussed herein, the Rule is directly in
+adjudication discussed herein, the Rule is directly in contrast with

-the past 200 years.
-In fact, it is in
+years.
+In fact, it is in conflict

-conflict with FRCrP 7 (c)(1): “…the indictment or information must give the
+with FRCrP 7 (c)(1): “…the indictment or information must give the

 official or customary citation of the statute, rule, regulation, or other